root-project/web/manual/python/index.md

 toc_sticky: true
 ---

-ROOT can be used from Python thanks to its Python-C++ bindings, called **PyROOT**.
-PyROOT is HEP's entrance to all C++ from Python, e.g. for frameworks and their steering code.
+ROOT can be used from Python because of its Python-C++ bindings, called PyROOT.
+PyROOT is HEP's entrance to all C++ from Python, for example, for frameworks and their steering code.
 The PyROOT bindings are *automatic* and *dynamic*: no pre-generation of Python wrappers is necessary.

 With PyROOT, all the ROOT functionality can be accessed from Python while, at the same time, benefiting from the performance of the ROOT C++ libraries.